Blessed Hope Church Spaghetti Supper & Parent’s Day Out

 The second event will be a “A Parent’s Day Out” on Sunday, April 9th from 12-5:00 p.m.

 Parents/grandparents/care takers are welcome to drop off children for the afternoon and take some much needed time for yourselves.
 Lunch & afternoon snack is provided as well as outdoor activities, crafts & G-rated videos will be offered.
-Available only for ages infant thru 5th grade. ***MUST PRE-REGISTER FOR THIS EVENT*** (Provide child’s name & age) Cost: Freewill offering
+Available only for ages infant thru 5th grade. ***MUST PRE-REGISTER FOR THIS EVENT*** (Provide child’s name & age) Cost: Freewill offering.
+Click here to preregister or visit the Blessed Hope Facebook Page

 •All proceeds from these two events will go toward the Haiti Mission trip fund•